Illinois Poker FAQ

 A. The establishment of a system of lottery tickets over the Internet involves a great deal of safety and security measures to keep underage people and problem gamblers from buying tickets.
 Those same measures would be required for an online poker site in Illinois or any online gambling venture, and the lottery is proving that it can be done.
 Any Internet gambling venture would be established under the same lottery and overseen by the same committee.

 Q. Why doesn’t the legislature see the similarities between the lottery and gambling?

 A. Many legislators do see the similarities and the tax benefits that would help Illinois during struggling economic times.
 However, there are many who equate gambling and poker with the early saloons and associated lawlessness, and they have yet to be convinced it will work and be safe for Illinois citizens.
 It will take time to garner the support necessary to legalize Illinois online poker and other types of games.

 Q. Will Nevada be an inspiration for Illinois?

-A. There is little doubt that Illinois is watching the legalization of online poker in Nevada very closely, and the launch of the first site in the fall of 2012 will answer many questions that Illinois lawmakers currently have.
+A. There is little doubt that Illinois is watching the legalization of online poker in Nevada very closely, and the launch of the first sites have answered many questions that Illinois lawmakers currently have.
 Whether Illinois will follow Nevada’s lead or not remains to be seen.